simonknudsen/articles/hpi.md

 From Boundless [6]: _Because banks are only required to keep a fraction of their deposits in reserve and may loan out the rest, banks are able to create money.
 A lower reserve requirement allows banks to issue more loans and increase the money supply, while a higher reserve requirement does the opposite._

-## What is available on various culprits?
+## What data is available on various culprits?
 Data is readily available on the following potential causes for house price inflation:

 * population